jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 using magics
 ^^^^^^^^^^^^

-Above tools can be tedious to edit long javascipt files.
+Above tools can be tedious to edit long javascript files.
 Hopefully we provide the ``%%javascript`` magic.
 This allows you to quickly inject javascript into the notebook.
 Still the javascript injected this way will not survive reloading.
-Hence it is a good tool for testing an refinig a script.
+Hence it is a good tool for testing an refining a script.

 You might see here and there people modifying css and injecting js into notebook by reading file and publishing them into the notebook.
 Not only